Work & Life Experience Credits

 What You Need to Know

 Whether you’re enrolled in an Associate, Bachelor’s, Master’s, or doctorate program, you’re eligible to have your prior learning assessed.
-You’ll be contacted by our Prior Learning Assessment team who will provide you with all of the options that are available to you.
-This team will evaluate all official documentation to ensure established Prior Learning Assessment criteria and guidelines for transfer credit are met before granting advanced standing credit.
-We will also guide and coach you while exploring your best options.
+You’ll be contacted by our Prior Learning Assessment Department who will provide you with all of the options that are available to you.
+This team will evaluate all official documentation to ensure established Prior Learning Assessment criteria and guidelines for transfer credit are met before granting advanced standing credit.* We will also guide and coach you while exploring your best options.

 Additional Ways to Earn Credit